siyutao1992/HackerRank_30DaysOfCode/README.md

 # HackerRank_30DaysOfCode
-Learning Java with 30 days of code on HackerRank
+This project is for learning Java with 30 days of code on HackerRank.

+Completed codes for tutorial problems are stored in this repo.